List of The Brady Bunch characters: Sam Franklin

 Sam Franklin is Alice's boyfriend, who owns the local butcher shop.
-While he is frequently mentioned in dialogue, Sam actually appears in only eight episodes, although his appearances span all of the seasons.
+While he is frequently mentioned in dialogue, Sam appears in only eight episodes, although his appearances span all of the seasons.
 In the made-for-television film The Brady Girls Get Married, Sam had been married to Alice for three and a half years.
 Sam was portrayed by Allan Melvin.
 Lewis Arquette portrayed Sam in A Very Brady Christmas, wearing a Santa Claus beard.

-The character is mentioned by the Beastie Boys in the lyrics to their 1989 song "Shake Your Rump" ("Like Sam the butcher bringing Alice the meat...")
+The character is mentioned by the Beastie Boys in the lyrics to their 1989 song "Shake Your Rump" ("Like Sam the butcher bringing Alice the meat").

 Cousin Oliver

-Cousin Oliver stays with the Brady family during the last six episodes of the fifth and final season of The Brady Bunch.
+Oliver Tyler, frequently referred to as Cousin Oliver, stays with the Brady family during the last six episodes of the fifth and final season of The Brady Bunch.
 As explained in the episode "Welcome Aboard" from season five, Carol's brother Jack Tyler and his wife Pauline are traveling to an archaeological dig in South America, and because their son Oliver is unable to accompany them, he is sent to live with the Bradys.
 Cousin Oliver was played by actor Robbie Rist.

 Cousin Oliver was eight years old (Rist was actually nine) and very young in contrast to the other kids, all of whom were twelve or older—an apparent attempt to restore some of the appeal the series had enjoyed when the other children were younger.
 Some fans would later call the addition of Cousin Oliver the moment when the series "jumped the shark".

 Similarly, in The Partridge Family a precocious four-year-old neighbor named Ricky (Rick Segall) was added for its final season (the same year as the final season of The Brady Bunch).
 This technique of adding younger children to sitcoms was also used extensively in the 1980s, such as Diff'rent Strokes, which added Danny Cooksey in its last two seasons to replace Gary Coleman (who was then a teenager) as the "cute kid" of the series, as well as Growing Pains which added a baby (who then becomes four years old a few episodes later) in order to boost ratings.
-The addition of younger children to sitcoms that seem to have run their course, in an attempt to improve declining ratings, became a television trend popularly known as the "Cousin Oliver Syndrome".
+The addition of younger children to sitcoms that seem to have run their course, in an attempt to improve declining ratings, became a television trend popularly known as the "Cousin Oliver syndrome".

 Years later, Rist appeared with members of The Brady Bunch cast on a special "Brady" reunion charity episode of the game show The Weakest Link.
 Introducing himself, he joked: "I hope I don't kill this show too!"
 Rist ended up being the first "weakest link" of the episode, eliminated by the other contestants.

+Cousin Oliver is not seen, mentioned, or referred to in any of the Brady sequel series.